 - Risk of industrial action.
 The French crews and port workers are notorious for wildcat strikes.

 The long way is also the cheapest.
 Coach operators, using either ferries or Le Shuttle, run regular services between Paris, Lille, Calais and other towns in Northern France, and London, Canterbury and several other towns in the Southeast.
 Decent onboard toilets, air conditioning, and wi-fi are usually included.
 A nonstop journey between London and Paris takes around nine hours via Eurolines, a branch of National Express Coaches.
-Fares in 2018 were as low as £15 one way.
+Fares in 2019 were around £42.

 - City center to city center.